-PROSPECTUS (Subject to Completion) Issued , 2007
+PROSPECTUS (Subject to Completion) Issued October 26, 2007

-SHARES MSCI Inc. CLASS A COMMON STOCK
+14,000,000 SHARES MSCI Inc. CLASS A COMMON STOCK

-- - This is our initial public offering and no public market exists for per share. or our shares.
-W e anticipate tha nt the initial pub lic offering price will be be tween \$ and We are currently majority-owned by Morgan Stanley and, upon class B common stock, which will represent approximately % in respect of the common equity) in us (% if the underwriter Offering and Our Relationship with Morgan Stanley."
-6 of the economi c interest (or ri ghts of holders o of common equity to partic ipate in distribu - Holders of class A common stock generally have identical right to one vote per share while holders of class B common stock ar Holders of class A common stock are generally entitled to vote are entitled to vote.
-Following the offering, the shares of class voting power of all classes of voting stock (% if the underwr things, to elect all of our directors, to approve or disapprove an and dispositions of assets, mergers and other control decisions will be convertible, under certain circumstances, into one share "Description of Capital Stock." e generally entit with the holders B common stock iters' over-allotn nendments to out and to control o led to five votes of class B com held by Morga nent option is e. r Amended and ur dividend pol sper share on al mon stock as on in Stanley will re xercised in full), Restated Certifi icy and access to I matters submitted to a vo e class on all matters as to epresent approximately , and Morgan Stanley will icate of Incorporation and o capital.
-Each share of cle te of shareholde which shareho % of the combin be able, among By-laws, acquis ss B common s ers. lders ned other sitions We intend to apply to list the class A common stock on the New York Stock Exc hange under th e symbol " ."
-Investing in the class A common stock involves risk ss.
-See " Risk Factors " be ginning on p age 15.
-PRICE \$ A SHARE - Price to Public Underwriting Discounts and Commissions Proceed MSC Per Share Total \$ \$ \$ \$ \$ We have granted the underwriters an option, exercisable for a peadditional shares of class A common stock to cover over-allotme Ť • The Securities and Exchange Commission and state securities re truthful or complete.
-Any representation to the contrary is a crim t approved or d isapproved these e securities, or determined if this prospectu s is The underwriters expect to deliver the shares of class A common stock to purchas ers on , 2007.
-MORGAN STANLEY BANC OF AMERICA SECURITIES LLC CREDIT SUISSE
+This is our initial public offering and no public market exists for our shares.
+We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.

+We are currently majority-owned by Morgan Stanley and, upon completion of the offering, Morgan Stanley will beneficially own 96.6% of our outstanding class B common stock, which will represent approximately 82.78% of the economic interest (or rights of holders of common equity to participate in distributions in respect of the common equity) in us (81.04% if the underwriters' over-allotment option is exercised in full).
+See "Risk Factors-Risks Related to This Offering and Our Relationship with Morgan Stanley."

+Holders of class A common stock generally have identical rights to holders of class B common stock, except that holders of class A common stock are entitled to one vote per share while holders of class B common stock are generally entitled to five votes per share on all matters submitted to a vote of shareholders.
+Holders of class A common stock are generally entitled to vote with the holders of class B common stock as one class on all matters as to which shareholders are entitled to vote.
+Following the offering, the shares of class B common stock held by Morgan Stanley will represent approximately 93.47% of the combined voting power of all classes of voting stock (93.02% if the underwriters' over-allotment option is exercised in full), and Morgan Stanley will be able, among other things, to elect all of our directors, to approve or disapprove amendments to our Amended and Restated Certificate of Incorporation and By-laws, acquisitions and dispositions of assets, mergers and other control decisions and to control our dividend policy and access to capital.
+Each share of class B common stock will be convertible, under certain circumstances, into one share of class A common stock.
+See "Arrangements Between Morgan Stanley and Us" and "Description of Capital Stock."

+We intend to apply to list the class A common stock on the New York Stock Exchange under the symbol "MXB."

+Investing in the class A common stock involves risks.
+See "Risk Factors" beginning on page 14.

+PRICE \$ A SHARE

+Price to Public \$ \$ Underwriting Discounts and Commissions \$ \$ Proceeds to MSCI \$ \$ $\boldsymbol{\delta}$ Ф Ф

+We have granted the underwriters an option, exercisable for a period of 30 days from the date of this prospectus, to purchase up to an aggregate of 2,100,000 additional shares of class A common stock to cover over-allotments.

+The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the shares of class A common stock to purchasers on , 2007.

+MORGAN STANLEY

+Per Share Total

+BANC OF AMERICA SECURITIES LLC

+CREDIT SUISSE